 Cement Hydration and Degradation Modeling Software

 The following are models that are freely available to the general public.
-They have been developed under the research program HYPERCON: Prediction and Optimization of Concrete Performance.
-The technical background for most of these models can be found online in An Electronic Monograph: Modeling and measuring structure and properties of cement-based materials.
+These models have come out of the Sustainable Engineering Materials program and its predecessors including the HYPERCON: Prediction and Optimization of Concrete Performance research program.
+The technical background for most of these models can be found online in An Electronic Monograph: Modeling and measuring the structure and properties of cement-based materials.

 Computation of Water-to-Cement Distance Function

-A menu-based system for computing the water-to-cement distance (proximity) function for user-selected values of the water-cement mass ratio and cement particle size distribution can be found at http://concrete.nist.gov/cementspacing.html
+A menu-based system for computing the water-to-cement distance (proximity) function for user selected values of w/c and cement particle size distribution has been developed and is available here.

-Stokes Three-Dimensional Permeability SolverThese Fortran and C language computer codes allow the computation of the permeability of any digitized porous microstructure consisting of voxels of solids and pores.
-The codes are available at ftp://ftp.nist.gov/pub/BFRL/bentz/ and a user manual is available as a PDF document.
-If you have difficulty reading this document please contact firstname.lastname@example.org.
+In 2007, the Fortran and C language computer codes developed in the Inorganic Materials Group at NIST are being made publicly available for the first time.
+The codes allow for the computation of the permeability of any digitized porous microstructure, consisting of voxels of solids and pores.
+The codes are available here.

 Internal Curing with Lightweight Aggregates

-A series of models and publications concerned with mixture proportioning and other aspects of internal curing are available at http://concrete.nist.gov/lwagg.htmlFor more information, contact Dale Bentz (firstname.lastname@example.org)
+A series of models and publications concerned with mixture proportioning and other aspects of internal curing are now available here.

 Concrete Optimization Software Tool (COST)

-A prototype program that addresses the service life prediction of steel-reinforced concrete exposed to chloride ions is available at http://concrete.nist.gov/ciks.html.
-The system is also described in detail in the December 1996 issue of Concrete International.For more information, contact Dale Bentz (firstname.lastname@example.org)
+A prototype program that addresses the service life prediction of steel-reinforced concrete exposed to chloride ions is available here.

 Finite Element/Finite Difference Programs

-The pub/bfrl/garbocz/FDFEMANUAL/ directory contains programs for computing the linear elastic and linear electric properties of digital images in 2-D and 3-D. These digital images can be of random materials, acquired experimentally or generated by models, or of any other kind of material, whether random or not.
+This contains programs for computing the linear elastic and linear electric properties of digital images in 2-D and 3-D. These digital images can be of random materials, acquired experimentally or generated by models, or of any other kind of material, whether random or not.
 The programs are all in simple Fortran 77, and read in the "microstructure" file they are using.
 There are programs for DC and AC electrical conductivity, linear elasticity, and thermal elasticity.
-Documentation is available on-line at the Electronic Monograph, Part II, Chapter 2.
-The pub/bfrl/garbocz/FDFEMANUAL/ directory also contains postscipt and pdf versions of this manual.
-Hard copies (NISTIR 6269) may be requested.

 The 4SIGHT computer program was written to facilitate concrete performance prediction under various exposure conditions.
-An HTML GUI now exists, so users can now go to the 4SIGHT web page to use the program.
+An HTML GUI now exists, so users can now go here to use the program.
 The web page contains entries for the user to specify concrete properties and the boundary conditions (ionic species in contact with the concrete).
 4SIGHT uses the cedar++ C++ object code library to perform a transport and reaction calculation based on user input.
 Currently, relevant user input includes concrete mixture proportions, cement properties, crack properties, and concrete member dimensions.

 CONCLIFE is Windows-based, user-friendly software for estimating the service life of concrete pavements and bridge decks exposed to sulfate attack and freeze-thaw deterioration.
 The software was developed jointly between researchers at NIST and the Federal Highway Administration (FHWA).
 CONCLIFE uses three concrete models and user-specified data on concrete properties and external environmental conditions to estimate the time at which the concrete spalls beyond a user-specified limit.
 Sorptivity of sulfate ions and water are the primary means of degradation; the software uses a laboratory test for measuring concrete sorptivity, annual precipitation, and estimated rates of concrete spalling.

 SULFATE2 is user-friendly software for computing the resistance of concrete to sulfate attack.
-The model was developed by Professor Barzin Mobasher at Arizona State University.
 It is a continuum model, which means that it solves coupled partial differential equations for transport and reactions subject to known boundary conditions, without resolving microstructural details.
-The response of the concrete (expansion and cracking) is modeled by continuum damage mechanics.

-This three-day workshop covers the topics of cement hydration modeling, percolation theory, and computation of transport and mechanical properties along with the key experimental techniques that complement and help validate the models.
+This two-day workshop covers the topics of cement hydration modeling, percolation theory, and computation of transport and mechanical properties along with the key experimental techniques that complement and help validate the models.
 There is no registration fee to attend the workshop.
-The 22nd in this series will be held in the summer of 2010 at NIST.
-Updated information on this workshop may be obtained at this address.
+The 24th in this series will be held August 12-13, 2013 at NIST.